 As parents or guardians, we want what is best for our kids—not just now but for the future.
 We want our kids to grow up to be good citizens and faithful Catholics.

 Catholic Scouting is a time-honored—and fun—way to support your efforts to raise your children to become responsible, well-rounded adults.

-Young people involved in Catholic Scouting have the opportunity to earn religious badges and emblems by completing faith-focused activities and projects.
+Young people involved in Catholic Scouting have the opportunity to earn Religious Emblems and Religious Activity patches by completing faith-focused activities and projects.